Matthias Keller (footballer)

-Matthias Keller (born 20 November 1974 in Schweinfurt) is a German retired footballer.
+Matthias Keller (born 20 November 1974) is a German former professional footballer who played as a midfielder.

-He was a member of the team that won promotion to the 2.
+Keller was born in Schweinfurt.
+He was a member of the 1899 Hoffenheim team that won promotion to the 2.
 Bundesliga as well as promotion to the Bundesliga.
 Since the end of the 2007–08 season, Keller played for Hoffenheim's reserve team until 2009.
 He has a wife, Sonja, and one daughter.